restanrm/gans/README.md

 README
 ======

-GANS is a tool to automate nmap scan
+GANS is a tool to automate nmap scan.

 Install GO
 ----------